AI Copilot

 Check the output to confirm that you've received your expected response.
 If not, you may need to tweak the HTTP request.

-If you received the right response but need it in another format, you can use the JQ brick to filter and map the data.
+If you need transform your response to another format, you can use the Javascript brick to filter and map the data.

 🎉 Congrats!
 You've successfully modified an AI Copilot Mod Template.
 But this is just the start.
 You can build anything else on top of this!